JamesRickards-Canada/Fundamental-domains-for-Shimura-curves/README.md

-# Fundamental Domains for Shimura curves
+# Fundamental domains for Shimura curves

 This package is a PARI/GP implementation of fundamental domains for Shimura curves.
 You can compute fundamental domains and view them with a Python application (using Matplotlib).